SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 Simple transalation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

-One who is wearing fresh thuLasi which has flowing fragrance, one who is krishNa (who is submissive towards his devotees), one who is the undisputed supreme lord since he does not have a match even in paramapadham where he is the master of nithyasUris (who are appropriately glorious), one who is so pure (that he he purifies even those who are ignorant and don’t have this proper understanding and gives them divine experience); To destroy the great diseases (starting with worldly attachments), I have approached emperumAn, fully submerged, bathed, prepared the mouth and fully consumed emperumAn and acquired unsurpassed joy.
+One who is wearing fresh thuLasi which has flowing fragrance, one who is krishNa (who is submissive towards his devotees), one who is the undisputed supreme lord since he does not have a match even in paramapadham where he is the master of nithyasUris (who have matching glory), one who is so pure (that he he purifies even those who are ignorant and don’t have this proper understanding and gives them divine experience); in order to destroy the great diseases (starting with worldly attachments), I have approached emperumAn, fully submerged, bathed, prepared the mouth and fully consumed emperumAn and acquired unsurpassed joy.

 Highlights from thirukkurukaippirAn piLLAn‘s vyAkyAnam